TIM3H3AD/Briteco/README.md

-Welcome to your new Rails 7 using Hotwire!
+Welcome to your new Rails 7 using Hotwire server!

 REQUIRMENTS:
   -Ruby 3.1.2